fdioDocs/vpp-docs/docs/reference/vppcontainers/boxSetup.rst

      $ vagrant destroy <id>

-  For other commands, visit the `Vagrant CLI Page <https://www.vagrantup.com/docs/cli/>`_.
+  Note that destroying a VM does not erase the box, but rather destroys all resources allocated for that VM.
+For other Vagrant commands, such as destroying a box, refer to the `Vagrant CLI Page <https://www.vagrantup.com/docs/cli/>`_.